SATURDAY:

 Anointing of the Sick

-Second Saturday of the month (December 14)
+Second Saturday of the month (January 11)

 after the 8:00 am Mass

 To make the Sacrament of Anointing of the Sick more widely available, the priests will administer this sacrament in the church after the 8:00 am Mass on the second Saturday of the month.
-The next Anointing of the Sick will be Saturday, December 14th.
+The next Anointing of the Sick will be Saturday, January 11th.

 The Sacrament of Anointing of the Sick is for any Christian who is seriously impaired by sickness or old age, or who is preparing for or recovering from surgery for a serious illness.
 Elderly people may be anointed if they have become notably weakened even though no serious illness is present.